haithcockce/learning-stuff/docs/pcp/pcp-primer.md

      r7 # pcp -a /var/log/pcp/pmlogger/r7/20190208.09.30 dmcache
     Error: not all required metrics are available
     Missing: ['dmcache.cache.used', ... , 'dmcache.write_misses']

+    $ pmrep :sar-q -z -a 20230823.12.26.0
+    Invalid metric proc.runq.runnable (PM_ERR_NAME Unknown metric name).
+    $ pmrep :sar -z -a 20230823.12.26.0
+    Invalid metric kernel.cpu.util.user (PM_ERR_BADDERIVE Derived metric definition failed).
   ```
   - The above error typically indicates the tool, pmrep view, etc needs a specific metric that is not collected in the archive.
 The archive can be checked it truly lacks to metrics in question with `pminfo` or `pmdumplog`.
+E.g. the following archive is missing the `proc.runq.runnable` metric:
+    ```$ pminfo -a 20230823.12.26.0 | grep proc.runq.runnable -c
+       0```
 - The output is missing values across several different tools.
 Check the PMCD and pmlogger logs.
 Example logs:
   ```
   $ less var/log/pcp/pmlogger/<HOSTNAME>/pmlogger.log